-- 2 tsp melted butter plus extra melted butter for cooking
+- 2 teaspoons butter (melted; plus extra melted butter for cooking)

 - Sieve the flour into a large baking bowl, add the salt.
-Make a well in the centre of the flour and add the eggs.
+Make a well in the center of the flour and add the eggs.
 Beat well until smooth and lump free.

-- Add half the milk and the 2 tsp of butter, beat well.
+- Add half the milk and the 2 teaspoons of butter, beat well.
 Add the remaining milk and stir.

 - Leave the batter to rest for 15 minutes.

 - Lightly grease a pancake pan or frying pan with a little melted butter.
 Heat until very hot and add a ladleful of batter so it evenly and thinly coats the base of the pan.
 Cook until set and lightly golden.

 - Using a spatula or if you are really brave try tossing the pancake in the air, and cook on the other side for approx 30 seconds.